Four years ago, Dean Holmes had an idea.

 The problem with this, as many of you will know, is that assuming you get the hire right in the first place, you can often end up investing a lot of time, money, and training only to see them walk out the door, along with everything they’ve gained.

 At best, you’re back to square one.
 At worst, you just created your own competition.

 The second is to invest in technology and a support team to allow you to focus your time more and more on specific things.

 It’s a better solution, but although systems and processes can alleviate some dependency, losing a key team member can still disrupt operations, and at the end of the day, the bigger you grow the more the need for great staff grows with it.

-Thirdly, some go down the route of “seeding” other businesses, investing in those at an early stage and be investing in their future success, see your percentage of nothing grow into something that produces both income and can be sold back to your protege at a future date.
+Thirdly, some go down the route of “seeding” other businesses, investing in those at an early stage and investing in their future success, see your percentage of nothing grow into something that produces both income and can be sold back to your protege at a future date.

 When you’re starting out, someone willing to invest and help is great.